arg0s/arg0s.in/_posts/2014-05-14-running-efficient-meetings-at-your-startup.md

 * What are things we could be doing better
 * Are there things we aren't doing that we should be?

-We're focused on just 2-3 metrics at this point, and they are around acquisition, activation, and retention.
+We're focused on just 2-3 metrics at this point.
+They are around acquisition, activation, and retention.
 In certain areas such as customer development, we currently just track the number of conversations we've had.

 ## Thursday - The Knot